jobbrIO/docs/dev/extend.md

 ## Replace Core Functionality
 Jobbr defines a couple of interfaces that belong to the core functionality.
 These interfaces are specified in the corresponding component model repositories and packages.

-* **Execution**: Contract between an executor and the Jobbr-Server, fullfilled by both the server and a component.
+* **Execution**: Contract between an executor and the Jobbr-Server, fulfilled by both the server and a component.
 * **JobStorage**: Defines interfaces for storage access
 * **ArtefactStore**: Defines interfaces to store and retrieve job related artefacts

-These packages are build upon the component infrastructure introduced above.
+These packages are built upon the component infrastructure introduced above.
 The only different is that you'll need to implement specific interfaces from these packages instead of the generic `IJobbrComponent`.

 There are additional component models that define functionality that is available to all components provided by the server implementation
 * **Registration**: Boostrapping services, Registration, Validation, Components